Home Features Pululahua

 Pululahua

-Pululahua is an ancient volcanic caldera where cloud and sunlight move fast, farms sit inside a crater, and the landscape tells a story that is thousands of years old.
+Pululahua is an ancient volcanic caldera where cloud and sunlight move fast, farms sit inside a crater, and the landscape tells a story that is thousands of years old, closely connected to routes like cloud forest hiking Ecuador.

 A volcano you can walk inside